Education

 More on Education

-Washington, D.C. –Wednesday, Congresswoman Aumua Amata was delighted to be visited by the students involved in the Department of Interior Close-Up program.
-The students arrived over a week ago for a two week visit to Washington, where they have visited various different attractions.
+Washington, D.C. – Wednesday, Congresswoman Aumua Amata's Washington office was delighted to be visited by American Samoa's students in the Department of Interior's Close-Up program.
+The students arrived over a week ago for their two-week visit to the nation's capital, where they are visiting many attractions.